 One can be inspired by research as well as immersed in it for inspiration.
 Rhonda Counts, Show Producer, Walt Disney Imagineering Florida

-Here’s an example from one of my current projects:
+Here’s an example from one of my projects:

 It’s no secret that I am a Disney fanatic of the first degree!
 I had an early start in the 60s, both from watching “The Wonderful World of Disney” and benefiting from my father, who as a Gulf gasoline dealer received many promotional tie-ins from Disney movies.

-Anchored by a library of over 120 books (and growing!), I am literally immersed in all things Disney.
+Anchored by a Disney library of over 375 books (and growing!), I am literally immersed in all things Disney.
 As I research and work on various projects – especially Guest Experiences – I find great inspiration through the many resources at hand.
-My immersion is not limited to the visual and tactile – at any given time, the soundtrack of a Disney movie, or the background music from one of Disney’s theme parks can be heard.
+My immersion is not limited to the visual and tactile – at any given time, the soundtrack of a Disney movie, or the background music from one of Disney’s theme parks is playing in the background.